- Online classes are becoming more popular at colleges and universities – and among students.

 Con: Bad Reputation

 Online classes have come a long way since they first started, with learning happening in multi-media formats.
 Yet, the unfavorable reputation they gained during their nascent years persists.
 Some organizations perceive applicants with an online education unfavorably as compared to students graduating from traditional universities.
 It is changing but slowly.
-This could be the biggest drawback of online classes for a career conscious student.
+This could be a drawback of online classes for a career-conscious student.